 One way to do this is to hide your appliances behind a small partition.
 You don’t have to build a full wall to cordon off the dryer and washer, but you can make a small outcropping that hides the appliances from view as you enter the laundry room.
 Then you can decorate this outcropping with some designs or use it in a functional way by fitting it with hooks and hanging some items there.

-The appliances can be a real eyesore, and it can be cheaper to just hide them away rather to to get new appliances.
+Lots of laundry renovations we see are focused heavily on appliances.
+But appliances can be a real eyesore, and it can be cheaper to just hide them away rather to to get new ones.
 You can do that by building a cabinet around your machines, keeping them tucked away until they are needed.
 Just be sure that this closet gives you enough space to open the doors of your washing machine and dryer and that it doesn’t prevent the rest of the laundry room from being easy to move around in.

 If you are tight on money, though, be sure to consider all relevant factors when you plan for laundry renovations.
 That can help save you from some headaches and budget problems later on.